Non-Brownian diffusion and chaotic rheology of autophoretic disks: Results

 An autophoretic disk in a quiescent fluid undergoes qualitative changes in its trajectory as the P\'{e}clet number is increased, evolving from a stationary state to one of steady linear motion, followed by a meandering regime that transitions via an intermittency scenario to chaotic motion at sufficiently large $Pe$~\cite{FNote1,Hu2019}.
 The chaotic dynamics is characterized by a transition to diffusive scaling of the mean square displacement of the particle.
 We choose a representative value of $Pe=20$ that is deep in the chaotic regime.
 The mean square displacement tensor of the disk at a lag time $\tau$ is $\boldsymbol{\beta}(\tau)=\left<\left[\bm{r}(t+\tau)-\bm{r}(t)\right]\left[\bm{r}(t+\tau)-\bm{r}(t)\right]\right>$, where $\bm{r}(t)$ denotes the instantaneous position of the particle at time $t$, and the angular brackets represent the average evaluated over the trajectory of the particle.
-The off-diagonal components of this $2\times2$ tensor are identical, and the scalar mean square displacement is given by the trace of $\beta$, i.e, $\text{MSD}\equiv\text{tr}(\bm{\beta})$.
-Even though $\text{MSD}\sim\tau$ at long times, seemingly indicative of Brownian motion, the cross correlation $\beta_{xy}$ does not vanish, which is markedly different from a passive Brownian particle (fig.~\ref{fig:pe20_quie}~(b)).
-To represent the data on logarithmic axes, we plot the absolute values of the off-diagonal term, $\beta_{xy}$.
-The growth of $\beta_{xy}$ with respect to the lag time proceeds with abrupt dips, which have been observed by~\citet{Suga2018} in their experiments on active liquid crystal droplets swimming in a surfactant solution in a two-dimensional geometry.
-We notice that the dips in fig.~\ref{fig:pe20_quie}~(b) correspond to time-instances where the raw values of $\beta_{xy}$ undergo a change of sign.
-The experimental trajectory of large droplets in~\cite{Suga2018} are predominantly loop-like structures involving sharp changes in the droplet orientation, and consequently the overall MSD shows an oscillatory behavior.
-Such loop-like shapes represent only a small portion of the overall trajectory of the chaotic autophoretic disks examined in our work (fig.~\ref{fig:pe20_quie}~(a)); and, consequently, the overall MSD does not oscillate in time, even though the off-diagonal term does.
-The velocity and stress autocorrelations are evaluated as $C_{v}(\tau)=\left<\bm{U}(t)\cdot\bm{U}(t+\tau)/|\bm{U}(t)||\bm{U}(t+\tau)|\right>$, and $C_{s}(\tau)=\left<s(t)s(t+\tau)\right>/\left<s^2(t)\right>$, respectively, where $s$ represents either $S_{xy}$ or $S_{yy}$.
-We observe that $C_{v}$ in fig.~\ref{fig:pe20_quie}~(c) is well-approximated by a sum of two exponentials.
-The autocorrelation of both the $xy$ and $yy$ components of the stresslet decay nearly identically, going to zero at $\tau\approx 300$ (fig.~\ref{fig:pe20_quie}~(d)).
-This is to be expected because there is no ambient flow that would lead to a distinction between the components of the stresslet.
+The off-diagonal components of this $2\times2$ tensor are identical, and the scalar mean square displacement is given by the trace of $\boldsymbol{\beta}$, i.e, $\text{MSD}\equiv\text{tr}(\bm{\beta})$.